YG (rapper): 2012–2014: Signing with CTE World and My Krazy Life

 In 2012, he announced his debut album, then titled “I'm 4rm Bompton”.
 Later in June 2013, he revealed that Jeezy's record label CTE World would release the album.
 He was then featured on Yo Gotti's "Act Right" also featuring Jeezy.
 It would peak at number 100 on the Billboard Hot 100.
 He was then prominently featured on the CTE World mixtape, Boss Yo Life Up Gang in August 2013.

-On September 4, 2013, YG revealed that his debut album would be released on November 19, 2013, via Def Jam Recordings and that he has changed the album title to My Krazy Life.
+On September 4, 2013, YG announced that his debut album would be released on November 19, 2013, via Def Jam Recordings and that he has changed the album title to My Krazy Life.
 He also revealed that Drake would be featured on a song titled "Who Do You Love?", produced by DJ Mustard.
-Shortly thereafter he released the album's lead single "My Nigga" featuring Rich Homie Quan and Jeezy, also produced by DJ Mustard.
+Shortly thereafter, he released the album's lead single "My Nigga" featuring Rich Homie Quan and Jeezy, also produced by DJ Mustard.
 The song has since peaked at number 19 on the US Billboard Hot 100.
 On December 10, 2013, YG released the DJ Mustard-produced "Left, Right" as the album's second single.
 The following day, Def Jam announced that My Krazy Life would be released on March 18, 2014 and that "Who Do You Love?" featuring Drake would be the album's next single.
 On February 18, 2014, YG revealed the cover artwork for his debut album My Krazy Life.
 The artwork features YG posing for a mugshot, with his name and album title detailed in the placard around his neck.
 It was released on March 18, 2014.